TokenScript-Framework/papers/src/papers/smart-layer-technical-paper.md

 As we delve into the intricacies of protocol design, it's crucial to remember that today's innovations often become tomorrow's standards.
 The Smart Token and its supporting Smart Layer are designed with this forward-thinking approach.
 For example, consider the potential for future retailers to interface with vehicle smart tokens for predictive maintenance or flight smart tokens for timely deliveries.

-The protocol is also designed to accommodate emerging scenarios, such as smart locks granting access based on tokenized rights or smart cars initiating autonomous roadside assistance.
+The protocol is also designed to accommodate emerging scenarios, such as smart locks granting access based on tokenised rights or smart cars initiating autonomous roadside assistance.
 Furthermore, as AI becomes increasingly integrated into decision-making, the protocol is engineered to support AI-driven decisions through token interfaces.
 This design choice enhances security and composability, essential attributes for future web integrations.

 ## The Decentralised Nature of Future Integrations

-Contrary to the notion that the protocol's success depends solely on adoption by Internet giants, the true power lies in its ability to connect various stakeholders.
-The next-generation Web will likely be a mosaic of localized innovations tailored to specific industries and users.
-In this context, Smart Layer aims to serve as a flexible and adaptable foundation.
+Contrary to the notion that the protocol's success depends solely on adoption by Internet giants, the true power of Smart Layer lies in its ability to democratise Trust Anchors and connect various stakeholders.
+The next-generation Web will likely be a mosaic of localised innovations tailored to specific industries and users.
+In this context, Smart Layer aims to serve as a flexible and adaptable foundation, enabling anyone to develop and maintain Trust Anchors in the form of Smart Tokens, thereby fostering a more vibrant and integrated web ecosystem.

-The protocol emphasizes a layered design approach, focusing on provisioning smart tokens as a robust mechanism.
+The protocol emphasises a layered design approach, focusing on provisioning smart tokens as a robust mechanism.
 This allows for the development of more complex features and applications atop this foundational layer, without getting entangled in the specifics of individual tokens.

 ## Summary and Implications

-In this paper, we have presented Smart Layer as a protocol designed for decentralized integration in the next-generation Web.
-The protocol leverages smart tokens to facilitate interactions between various web services, sidestepping the need for centralized entities.
-Unlike tokenized assets, which are primarily designed for trading, smart tokens in this protocol are engineered for specific applications.
+In this paper, we have presented Smart Layer as a protocol designed for decentralised integration in the next-generation Web.
+The protocol leverages smart tokens to facilitate interactions between various web services, sidestepping the need for centralised entities.
+Unlike tokenised assets, which are primarily designed for trading, smart tokens in this protocol are engineered for specific applications.
 This focus aligns with the evolving technological landscape and its emerging use-cases.

 As the paper concludes, it's worth noting that the protocol is not a static entity but a continually evolving framework.
 It aims to contribute to a more interconnected web ecosystem, and as such, invites ongoing engagement from developers and stakeholders for its further refinement and expansion.